 That was my first system.
 Hours and hours of uninterrupted listening, spoiled records, beautiful memories.

-Then it was my father’s turn to make gifts: he bought me a real separates system.
-Finally, each module of a different brand. usually this is done by choosing the best affordable module for each task, a source, an amplifier and a pair of loudspeakers.
+Then it was my parents’ turn to make gifts: they bought me a real separates system.
+Finally, I had a single module of a different brand for each purpose.
+Usually this is done by choosing the best affordable module for each task, a source, an amplifier and a pair of loudspeakers.
 In our case it was just about choosing the most affordable units.
 That’s it.
 After long hours of negotiations, we got out of the shop with a Mitsubishi DP-5 turntable (below), fully automatic, direct drive, strobo light speed control; if I remember well the cartridge was from AKG.

 The integrated amp was even cheaper than the turntable: it was a humble Kenwood KA-30 (below)

-that would have driven a pair of cheap speakers by Formula 80 (unknown Roman manufacturer).
-I remember they had a safety system against misuse: a small red button jumped out when they were forced beyond limits; by pushing it they would resume functioning.
+that would have driven a pair of cheap speakers by Formula 80 (rather unknown manufacturer in Rome, Italy).
+I remember they had a safety system against misuse: a small red button popped out when they were forced beyond limits and they’d stop playing; by pushing it back in they would resume working.
 The cassette deck was still the Technics, that lived longer than the whole system.
-Again, a lot of music and beautiful youth memories.
+Again, there was a lot of music and beautiful youth memories.
 The quality was low, but it didn’t matter then.
 Good old times…

 I took the system with me when my family moved 250 km northeast from the city of Campobasso to Rome, as I started my university studies.
 There I had a couple of friends to discuss about High Fidelity, visiting shops for listening and dreaming about it.
 From those discussions I understood that maybe my system’s the weaker point were the loudspeakers.
 I couldn’t afford new ones, so one of those friends of mine, a very good technician, convinced me to try the DIY way.
 Unfortunately, I took the inspiration from an ancient project by Genesis.
 My father built the wooden boxes which, although sturdy, were larger than deeper, as it was common in the 70s.
 The modern idea is making them as narrow as possible (I mean deeper than larger).
 Furthermore, I undertook a complicated 3-way crossover design using a dedicated software on a Commodore 64.
 The project included a large Ciare woofer in a closed box, a Pearless midrange and a Seas tweeter.
 The components were really good, except I had to live with a cheap Pioneer tweeter for budget reasons.
 But the crossover maintained the same design (and some mistake I wasn’t aware of) in the hope one day I could have afforded the Seas; so I never actually completed the project and I’ll never know how it would have sounded without those imperfections.